dgladovic/Heating_Controller/README.md

 5. Future improvements

 Arduino #2 will be replaced with a NodeMCU, so we can access the data via web.
+There will be BLE temperature monitors in every room, whose data will be collected with an ESP8266 device, that will communicate with NodeMCU and form a voting system, to determine weather to turn the bolier on or off.